nicozanf/py4web-doc/docs/chapter-14.rst

    models.py and so on.
    Using standards will make your code simpler, safer and more maintainable.

+   Also, do not use grid objects directly on the root action of an app, because it does not add the 'index' route.
+So, in this example if you browse to http://127.0.0.1:8000/grid the main page is displayed fine but any contained action will lead to a non existent page.

-In the  in the  :ref:`Advanced topics and examples` chapter you can find more examples, including a master/detail grid example written with **htmx**.
+In the :ref:`Advanced topics and examples` chapter you can find more examples, including a master/detail grid example written with **htmx**.